Houdeled/SingAlongPlugin/README.md

 - `/singalong settings` - Open settings window
 - `/singalong debug` - Open debug window (debug builds only)

-## Planned Song Support
+## Song Support Status

-The following FFXIV songs with official lyrics are planned for inclusion:
+The following FFXIV songs with official lyrics are available or planned:

 ### A Realm Reborn
-- Answers
+- ⭕ Answers
-- Oblivion
+- ✅ Oblivion
-- Through the Maelstrom
+- ⭕ Through the Maelstrom
-- Thunder Rolls
+- ⭕ Thunder Rolls
-- Under the Weight
+- ⭕ Under the Weight

 ### Heavensward
-- Heavensward
+- ⭕ Heavensward
-- Dragonsong
+- ✅ Dragonsong
-- Equilibrium
+- ✅ Equilibrium
-- Fiend
+- ✅ Fiend
-- Exponential Entropy
+- ⭕ Exponential Entropy
-- Rise
+- ✅ Rise
-- Locus
+- ✅ Locus

 ### Stormblood
-- Wayward Daughter
+- ⭕ Wayward Daughter
-- eScape
+- ✅ eScape
-- Sunrise
+- ⭕ Sunrise
-- Amatsu Kaze
+- ⭕ Amatsu Kaze
-- Beauty's Wicked Wiles
+- ⭕ Beauty's Wicked Wiles

 ### Shadowbringers
-- Shadowbringers
+- ⭕ Shadowbringers
-- Tomorrow and Tomorrow
+- ⭕ Tomorrow and Tomorrow
-- A Long Fall
+- ⭕ A Long Fall
-- To the Edge
+- ✅ To the Edge
-- Return to Oblivion
+- ✅ Return to Oblivion
-- Ultima
+- ⭕ Ultima
-- Landslide
+- ⭕ Landslide
-- Blinding Indigo
+- ⭕ Blinding Indigo
-- Who Brings Shadow
+- ✅ Who Brings Shadow
-- What Angel Wakes Me
+- ✅ What Angel Wakes Me

 ### Endwalker
-- Footfalls
+- ⭕ Footfalls
-- Close in the Distance
+- ⭕ Close in the Distance
-- Scream
+- ✅ Scream
-- With Hearts Aligned
+- ⭕ With Hearts Aligned

 ### Dawntrail
-- Unleashed
+- ✅ Unleashed
-- Not Afraid
+- ✅ Not Afraid
-- Back to the Drawing Board
+- ✅ Back to the Drawing Board
-- Give It All
+- ⭕ Give It All

+**Legend:**
+- ✅ = Lyrics available and synchronized
+- ⭕ = Planned for future release